cjoshmartin-com/resume/index.md

     * Accomplished bringing a React/Node.js application to Beta by implementing a state manager (MobX), writing components for use in application, then creating feature toggles to give beta users the right permissions to each new feature and particating in mobbing/pairing sessions.

-    * Ensured code quality by learning/practicing Test Driven Development (TDD), writing acceptance/unit tests using a testing suite (consisting of Cypress, Mocha, Chai, Enzyme, and Istanbul) and actively participated in code reviews on Github Enterprise
+    * Ensured code quality by learning/practicing Test Driven Development (TDD), writing acceptance/unit tests using a testing suite (consisting of Cypress, Mocha, Chai, Enzyme, and Istanbul) and actively participated in code reviews on Github Enterprise.

-    * Engaged in Agile practices (Sprint Planning, Backlog Grooming, Continuous Integration & Deployment)
+    * Engaged in Agile practices (Sprint Planning, Backlog Grooming, Continuous Integration & Deployment).

 July - Oct.
 2017
 :   *<strong>Software Engineering Intern</strong> with